Lipschitz continuity of probability kernels in the optimal transport framework: Introduction

-Of course, the problem is strongly influenced by the choice of the distance $\ud_{\mathcal P(\T)}$ which, at least at the level of abstract theory, can be done in several ways.
+where $\ud_{\mathcal P(\rd)}$ is a suitable distance on $\mathcal P(\rd)$ and $L \geq 0$.
+Of course, the problem is strongly influenced by the choice of the distance $\ud_{\mathcal P(\rd)}$ which, at least at the level of abstract theory, can be done in several ways.
 See, e.g., the review \cite{GibbsSu}.
-Here, we will focus only on the $p$-\emph{Wasserstein distance} $\Wp$, $p \geq 1$, and the \emph{total variational distance} $\ud_{TV}$ because of their mathematical tractability, their clever conception and their relationships with other probability metrics.
+Here, we will focus only on the $p$-\emph{Wasserstein distance} $\Wp$, $p \geq 1$, and the \emph{total variational distance} $\ud_{TV}$ because of their mathematical tractability, their clever conception as minimal transport distances, and their relationships with other probability metrics.
 For the sake of clarity, we recall that